Dance (Lens)

 Dancehouse’s biennial festival of dance on screen returned in 2023 from 13-31 from July with 37 screendance works screened at Dancehouse and digitally on demand.
 The festival also includes live and online talks, and four workshops for screendance makers.

-The 2023 Dance (Lens) Festival was curated by three screendance artists and curators: Siobhan Murphy (Vic), Feras Shaheen (NSW) and international renowned guest curator Gitta Wigro (UK).
-The curators programmed the festival from a National callout, including the ‘Official Selection’ program of recent local Australian screendance works made in the last two years.
+The 2023 Dance (Lens) Festival was curated by three screendance artists and curators: Siobhan Murphy (Vic), Feras Shaheen (NSW) and internationally renowned guest curator Gitta Wigro (UK).
+The curators program the festival from a National callout, including the ‘Official Selection’ of recent local Australian screendance works.

-Dance (Lens) Official Selection featured a variety of screendance works including a home-grown spaghetti western, an exploration of cataclysm from expert Bharatnatyam performer Anandavalli, an interspecies collage of dancing human-worm chimeras, a surreal and whimsical animation about parklife during COVID lockdowns, and an extended music-video clip celebrating Jamaican dancehall.
+The Dance (Lens) Official Selection program featured a variety of dance-on-screen works, including a home-grown spaghetti western, an exploration of cataclysm from expert Bharatnatyam performer Anandavalli, an interspecies collage of dancing human-worm chimeras, a surreal and whimsical animation about Parklife during COVID lockdowns, and an extended music-video clip celebrating Jamaican dancehall.

 Dance (Lens) Festival in 2023 was supported by the Besen Family foundation.